 My only final comment is to try to prioritize cooldown reduction and attack damage and speed in offense for early game farming and spammable cougar abilities, otherwise you may have trouble.
 Also the mana masteries in utility are extremely useful to help with mana problems early game.

-Abyssal Scepter: The opposite of Zhonya's, this will give you AP as well, but is used if you are having problems with taking too much magic damage.
+Abyssal Mask: The opposite of Zhonya's, this will give you AP as well, but is used if you are having problems with taking too much magic damage.
 The passive will also help you do more damage to them.

 Rylai's Crystal Scepter: If you aren't taking too much damage this is another option for your finishing items.
 The slow will make you even better at chasing/escaping, the AP is natural, and the health makes sure you can still survive.